AequilibraE/aequilibrae/README.rst

 The very early days
 *******************
-It all started when I was a student at `UCI-ITS <www.its.uci.edu>`_ and needed low level access to outputs of standard algorithms used in transportation modelling (e.g. path files from traffic assignment) and had that denied by the maker of the commercial software he normally used.
+It all started when I was a student at `UCI-ITS <www.its.uci.edu>`_ and needed low level access to outputs of standard algorithms used in transportation modeling (e.g. path files from traffic assignment) and had that denied by the maker of the commercial software he normally used.
 There, the `first scratch of a traffic assignment procedure
 <www.xl-optim.com/python-traffic-assignment>`_ was born.
 After that, there were a couple of scripts developed to implement synthetic gravity models (calibration and application)